 What is phenotypic resistance testing?

-Unlike genotypic testing, which looks for particular genetic mutations that cause drug resistance, phenotypic testing directly measures the behavior—or phenotype—of a patient’s HIV in response to particular antiretrovirals.
-Because of the way phenotypic tests work and the results they provide, many experts believe that these tests are more comprehensive and trustworthy than genotypic tests, especially when testing samples from patients who have tried and failed a number of HIV drugs in the past.
+Unlike genotypic testing, which looks for particular genetic mutations that cause drug resistance, phenotypic testing directly measures the behavior—or phenotype—of a person’s HIV in response to particular antiretrovirals.
+Because of the way phenotypic tests work and the results they provide, many experts believe that these tests are more comprehensive and trustworthy than genotypic tests, especially when testing samples from people who have tried and failed a number of HIV drugs in the past.

-Using the simplest terms, phenotypic testing is performed by placing samples of a patient’s HIV in test tubes with each HIV drug to observe how the virus reacts.
+Using the simplest terms, phenotypic testing is performed by placing samples of a person’s HIV in test tubes with each HIV drug to observe how the virus reacts.
 The ability of the virus to grow (or not grow) in the presence of each drug is evaluated.
 The virus is exposed to varying strengths, or concentrations, of each drug.
-The ability of the patient’s virus to grow in the presence of the drugs is compared with some wild-type virus that is known to be 100 percent susceptible to all HIV drugs.
-The comparison between the patient’s virus and the wild-type virus provides the phenotyping results.
+The ability of the person’s virus to grow in the presence of the drugs is compared with some wild-type virus that is known to be 100 percent susceptible to all HIV drugs.
+The comparison between the person’s virus and the wild-type virus provides the phenotyping results.